emoacht/WpfControlCollection/README.md

 ### Custom Caret

-This is inspired by [Customizing the Caret of a WPF TextBox](https://www.codeproject.com/Articles/633935/Customizing-the-Caret-of-a-WPF-TextBox) but when FlowDirection is `RightToLeft`, the movement of caret is incomplete (and unlikely to be be completed).
+This is inspired by [Customizing the Caret of a WPF TextBox](https://www.codeproject.com/Articles/633935/Customizing-the-Caret-of-a-WPF-TextBox) but when FlowDirection is `RightToLeft`, the movement of caret is incomplete (and unlikely to be completed).

 ### End TextBox